 A Career in Business Event Planning in a Post-COVID Australia

-The end of the pandemic may seem far away right now, but the events industry will reopen in the not-too-distant, post-COVID future.
-When it does, business event specialists will have an important role to play in Australia's economic growth.
+The end of the pandemic may seem far away right now, but the events industry has began to reopen.
+With recovery underway, business event specialists will have an important role to play in Australia's economic growth.

 In my role as a lecturer on the subject ‘Business Events in a Global Context’ at Torrens University, I have had the opportunity to reflect on the importance of business event specialists.